late-night-snack-recipes-uk-takeaways.webp

 How can I avoid overeating late at night?

-Stick to smaller portions, eat slowly, and choose warm, balanced foods rather than highly processed snacks.
+Stick to smaller portions, eat slowly, and choose warm, balanced foods.